 I love the bittersweet flavor of caramelized onions but on the stovetop caramelizing onions is a laborious process of slow, constant stirring.
 Made in the slow cooker, caramelized onions require almost no attention.
 In this recipe, I have added sugar to the onions to ensure deeper flavor.
-Serve this luscious sauce over whole wheat pasta, Slow-Cooked Polenta (page 182) or Basic Grits (page 183).
+Serve this luscious sauce over whole grain pasta, polenta or grits.
 Complete the meal with a tossed green salad topped with shredded carrots for a splash of healthy color.

 - Medium to large (31⁄2 to 5 quart) slow cooker

 - 2 tbsp olive oil 25 mL